Is Your Honey The Real Deal?

 heather growing on a hill and beehives

-Finding a good heather site can be difficult.
+Finding a good heather site can be difficult as finding great place for blue potatoes.
 A site in the hills will yield purer honey, but weather and access can pose problems.
 A lowland site is easier to manage but the end product won’t be as pure because the bees will be getting some of their nectar elsewhere.
 Added to that, heather isn’t always reliable and may not yield nectar at all.

 Harvest time is mid to late September so get onto some local suppliers to put your order in.
 You can contact leahy beekeeping, olly’s farm or leinster honey to buy delicious heather honey direct from the source.
 Or you could try your local farmer’s market.